 REI Co-op Big Haul Duffel Review: Great Bag

 All-in-all, the REI Co-op Big Haul Duffel is a great adventure travel bag.
 The nylon construction is burly without being stiff and heavy.
 The backpack straps are fast to deploy.
 The compression straps work great.
 The overall rugged design of the REI Co-op Big Haul Duffle speaks to our outdoor adventure souls.
-Best yet, we can jam it full of gear and throw it around and feel confident that it’ll do its job for years to come.
+Best yet, we can jam it full of gear and throw it around and know it will do its job.
 Highly recommended.